apache/doris-website/versioned_docs/version-2.0/admin-manual/maint-monitor/metadata-operation.md

 ```
 3. Replace the image file in the `meta_dir/image` directory on the OBSERVER FE node with the image_mem file, restart the OBSERVER FE node, and verify the integrity and correctness of the image_mem file.
 You can check whether the DB and Table metadata are normal on the FE Web page, whether there is an exception in `fe.log`, whether it is in a normal replayed jour.

-    Since 1.2.0, it is recommended to use following method to verify the `image_mem` file:
+    Since 1.2.0, it is recommanded to use following method to verify the `image_mem` file:

     ```
     sh start_fe.sh --image path_to_image_mem